celsiusnarhwal/homebrew-htt/README.md

 brew tap celsiusnarhwal/htt
 ```

-Formulae can be found inside the [Formula](/Formula) folder.
-For information on specific formulae in this tap,
-refer to the comment at the top of the relevant formula.
+For a list of the Tap's offerings, see [Tap Contents](contents.md).

 ## License